klavierworks/wmset_parser/README.md

 WIP, feel free to contribute sections.

-Currently parses:
+Currently parses all sections.
-* Dialog
-* Draw points
-* Location names
-* Object textures
-* Object meshes
-* Scripts/world map conditions

-Exports textures as pngs and meshes as obj/mtl/png to ./output
+Has support for exporting textures as pngs and meshes as obj/mtl/png to ./output

 It looks for a `wmsetus.obj` file in the root, currently